ndevrinc/cmscdn-host/README.md

 cmscdn-host
 ===========

-Creates the hosted files for the cmscdn module.
+Creates the hosted files for the Drupal cmscdn module.